Unique art for the new metro line stations in Copenhagen

 "At the new metro stations, the art is wedged in like a small gear in the subway's huge machinery.
 The distinctive and original works of art are part of the metro space as a combination of architecture and art at a high international level, on a scale, which we have not seen in Denmark in recent times.
 It is definitely a groundbreaking project in relation to creating art in public space in a place where people meet, stop and hurry on”, says Søren Taaning, chairman for Legatudvalget for Billedkunst, the National Arts Foundation in a press release.

 The five works of art - and the artists behind - are all very different and every metro station will have its own expression.
-In some places, high-tech light installations, mega sculptures or mythological murals meet the passengers, and in some stations, they will be offered a trip into space.
+In some places, high-tech light installations, mega sculptures or mythological murals meet the passengers, and in some stations, they will be invited on a voyage into outer space.

 Last year The Danish Arts Foundation appointed 10 artists to participate in an idea competition to integrate art and architecture at the metro stations on the new line.
 Based on a presentation of the various works of art, five artists were finally selected to decorate the stations.